A young child pushes a loaded cardboard box across an open floor while a grown-up stays close beside them.

 Add

-Pause at the stop spot so your child can decide whether to climb on or over.
+Pause at the stop spot so your child can notice the finish before the return.

 Extend